 - Reconciliations of sub-ledgers to the general ledger

-- Preparation of certain tax returns (Payroll taxes, Sales taxes)
+- Preparation of specific tax returns (Payroll taxes, Sales taxes)

 - Coordinating and working with outside accountants

 - Developing and implementing internal controls and related procedures

 In today’s workplace, most companies work in automated environments that facilitate or enable working remotely.
 As such, there is a greater demand for professionals that can work remotely or virtually.